fsubal/eslint-plugin-classnames/docs/rules/one-by-one-arguments.md

 ## When Not To Use It

-If you want to allow space-separeted class strings, you can disable this rule.
+If you want to allow space-separated class strings, you can disable this rule.